yy3488/b9122/policies/in_person_exam.md

 - Install Proctorio and test it with the Test Exam on Canvas.

-- Read the new policies on academic integrity and generative AI.
+- Read the new policies on academic integrity, generative AI, and the in-person exam.

 ## Before entering the exam room